jannis-kiriasis/advisor-finder/README.md

 ![The Checklistar responsive design](./media/README-files/i-am-responsive.png)

+## Business model

+Advice Found put together financial advisers and financial advice seekers.
+It offers them a platform to meet and communicate.

+It is an opportunity for advisors to find new clients online without having to worry about managing payment and marketing their business.
+That is what Advice Found do.

+It is also an opportunity for seekers to to be matched with an advisor that knows what do to.
+Every situation is different and many seekers don't know where to start from when looking for financial advice.
+It's their money we are talking about so they want to be carefull.
+From here the idea of a 'best match'.

+## Where does Advice found revenue come from?

+At the moment Advice Found adds a 5% fee on the transactions.
+So everytime a consultation is confirmed, Advice Found makes 5% of it.
+The fee is on the seekers.
+To grow the revenue it is also possible to apply a fee to the advisors.

+The idea is that seekers and advisors can build a long lasting relationship on the platform.
+The risk is that once the 2 parties get to know each other, they make the conversation off the platform.
+For this reason it's important to keep the payment on the platform and keep building features and tools that advisor and seekers would use manage their finances.
+The likes of tax calculators, budget calculators, savings and investment growth calculatorsl, financial health check etc.

+The more tools we can build to keep the engagement on the platform and the more seekers and advisors will come back to use it.

+In order to onboard brokers, there will be a mix of offline and online channels.

+To onboard seekeres, digital channels will be the favourites with a mix of organic and paid search and social media.

+More on SEO and marketing in the following paragraphs.

 ## User Experience (UX) – The needs
 Now that we are familiar with Advice Found target audience and offering, we are looking at the needs the app users may have.